-SUMMARY: We are adopting a new airworthiness directive (AD) for all Engine Alliance (EA) GP7270, GP7272, and GP7277 turbofan engines with a certain high-pressure turbine (HPT) case installed.
-This AD requires removal of affected HPT stator cases (HPT cases) from service and their replacement with a part eligible for installation.
+SUMMARY: We are superseding Airworthiness Directive (AD) 2018-22-05, which applied to Engine Alliance (EA) GP7270, GP7272, and GP7277 turbofan engines with a certain high-pressure turbine (HPT) case installed.
+AD 2018-22-05 required removal of affected HPT stator cases (HPT cases) from service and their replacement with a part eligible for installation.
+This AD retains these requirements, reduces the compliance times for the removal and replacement of certain HPT cases, and identifies additional affected parts that must be removed and replaced.
 This AD was prompted by the discovery of a quality escape at a manufacturing facility involving unapproved welds on HPT cases.
+Subsequent additional findings suggested the need for an updated risk analysis, resulting in reduced compliance times for those parts and the identification of additional affected parts.
 We are issuing this AD to address the unsafe condition on these products.

-DATES: This AD is effective November 23, 2018.
+DATES: This AD is effective February 25, 2019.

-The Director of the Federal Register approved the incorporation by reference of certain publications listed in this AD as of November 23, 2018.
+The Director of the Federal Register approved the incorporation by reference of a certain publication listed in this AD as of February 25, 2019.